sakguel/hellogitworld/README.md

 - Proper workflow understanding
 - Collaboration on a Pull Request

+## Collaborators
+Let these people know if you have some changes you'd like them to review

+- @githubteacher
+- @githubstudent
+- @githubschool/developers

 ## Notes
 We can have a bit of fun with this repo, knowing that we can always reset it to a known good state.
 We can apply labels, and branch, then add new code and merge it in to the master branch.